About the Library

 • Behavior that is prohibited by other rules or policies of the College or by other applicable laws.

-• Caregivers
+• Parents and Caregivers

-Caregivers of School for Children students and Family Center children are welcome to come to the Library.
+Parents and caregivers of School for Children students and Family Center children are welcome to come to the Library.

 Checking Out Books

-Parents or guardians of School for Children students and Family Center children should ask the Circulation Desk, 212-875-4455, to add a caregiver’s name to their child’s library record.
+Parents of School for Children students and Family Center children should ask the Circulation Desk, 212-875-4455, to add a caregiver’s name to their child’s library record.
 To check out books, caregivers need to:

-• Show the circulation desk assistant their Bank Street ID name
+• Show the circulation desk assistant their Bank Street ID

 • Tell the circulation assistant the parent’s name